shuldeshoff/Promptozaurus-saas/originals/help-en.md

 ## Introduction

-**Promptozaurus** is a professional tool for creating, organizing, and managing prompts for AI models.
+**PromptyFlow** is a professional tool for creating, organizing, and managing prompts for AI models.
 The application allows you to structure large volumes of contextual information and create complex multi-stage prompts.

 ### Key Features:
 - 📁 Project management with auto-save